-Generally speaking, yarn sheds because there is not enough twist in the yarn to hold all of the fibers together.
-It's a common problem with chenille and similarly produced yarns, which have a pile worked around a core yarn, but it can happen with other fibers as well, particularly those fuzzy fibers like angora and mohair.
+Yarn sheds because there's not enough twist to hold all of the threads together.
+It's a common problem with chenille and similarly produced yarns, which have a pile (raised, hair-like fibers) worked around a core yarn.
+Still, shedding can happen with other types as well, particularly with fuzzy yarns like angora, mohair, and alpaca.

 How to Handle Shedding While Knitting

-How to Handle Shedding on a Finished Project
+How to Address Shedding on a Finished Project

 Once you complete your knitting, the best way to combat shedding yarn is to wash the project (if it's a washable yarn).
 Usually, hand washing in a gentle detergent, and drying the piece with the air-dry setting of your dryer for around 10 or 15 minutes will work.
 You might want to put the project in a zip-top pillowcase while it's in the dryer to contain the shed fibers.
 Usually, this initial washing will help reduce the amount of shedding, if not eliminating the issue.